How to Design a Rolling Library Ladder for Commercial Bars

 CLEARANCES ARE CRITICAL

-In the drawing at right you’ll see a side view of the actual ladder we designed for a recent project.
+The drawing (above right) is a side view of the actual ladder we designed for a recent project.
 Here are the highlights:

-- For this bar I designed the bearing surface to be a built-up beam consisting of a series of three LVL beams.
+• For this bar, I designed a built-up beam for the bearing surface.
+The subject beam consists of three LVL beams.
 This enabled me to gain proper clearance for the upper end of the ladder, while ensuring that the lateral forces from the ladder itself would not be imposed on the shelving system.

-- Lastly, the rail supports are placed not greater than 32” (.81m) on center.
+• Lastly, the rail supports are placed not greater than 32” (.81m) on center.
 As for the clearance between the ladder and the bar, I recommend at least 12” (.30m) when the ladder is in its maximum extended position.
-However, for space-challenged conditions, a nice feature of the CSH ladder is that it’s capable of lateral adjustment, so it can be positioned to be operated in narrow spaces.
+However, for space-challenged conditions, a nice feature of the CSH ladder is that it’s capable of lateral adjustment, for operating in narrow spaces.

 HOW MUCH DO LIBRARY LADDERS COST?

-The library ladder we used for this particular project (129.5,” in red oak) costs approximately US$1,712 and is shipped unassembled.
+The library ladder we used for this particular project (129.5,” in red oak) cost US$1,712 and is shipped unassembled.
 CSH rolling library ladders are manufactured in Wisconsin and can be purchased directly or through Home Depot.

 DOWNLOADS FOR THIS POST: